Scala Play Continuous Integration#

 Run the demo Play project yourself#

 A good way to start using Semaphore is to take a demo project and run it yourself.
 Here’s how to build the demo project with your own account:

 - Fork the project on GitHub to your own account.

 - Clone the repository to your local machine.

 - In Semaphore, follow the link in the sidebar to create a new project.

-- Create your secret as per instructions above.
+- Create a secret as per instructions above.

-- Edit any file and push GitHub, and Semaphore will run the CI/CD pipeline.
+- Edit any file and push to GitHub, and Semaphore will run the CI/CD pipeline.

 Congratulations!
 You have set up your first Scala continuous integration project on Semaphore.
-As the next step you will probably want to configure deployment.
+Next, you will probably want to configure deployment.
 For more information and practical examples, see: